-- Policy Committees are established by the Board of Directors, and the President appoints a chairperson.
+- Policy Committees are established by the Board of Directors and the President appoints a chairperson.
 Affiliates, councils, and any current members may submit policy proposals to the Association for referral to the appropriate committee of the Association.
 The policy committees must accept and consider all proposed policy on state and national matters coming from an affiliate member association, a council, an individual current member, or the Board of Directors.

 - Policy resolutions approved by the membership are valid for 5 years.
 At that point each policy committee will review those resolutions set to expire and vote to renew, amend, or allow to expire.
-Click the link below to view the entire 2022 Policy book and review the highlighted resolutions that will be considered at the annual business meeting.

 Ag & Food Policy